pogobanane/pogobanane.github.com/content/authors/admin/_index.md

 ## About Me

-Peter Okelmann is a PhD candidate with the [Systems Research Group](https://dos.cit.tum.de) at Technical University Munich.
+I am a PhD candidate with the [Systems Research Group](https://dos.cit.tum.de) at Technical University Munich, supervised by [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).
-His research interests include virtualization with containers or virtual machines, often at their intersection with networking.
+My research interests include virtualization with containers or virtual machines, often at their intersection with networking.
-Aside from his research, he sometimes contributes to [NixOS](https://nixos.org) as a maintainer.
+Aside from my research, I sometimes contribute to [NixOS](https://nixos.org) as a maintainer.

-In the past, he interned at [Nokia Bell Labs](https://www.nokia.com/bell-labs/), advised by [Istemi Ekin Akkus](https://iakkus.github.io/) and [Riuchuan Chen](https://www.ruichuan.org/), where he addressed the I/O performance gap imposed by hardware confidentiality onto virtual machines.
+In the past, I interned at [Nokia Bell Labs](https://www.nokia.com/bell-labs/), advised by [Istemi Ekin Akkus](https://iakkus.github.io/) and [Riuchuan Chen](https://www.ruichuan.org/), where I addressed the I/O performance gap imposed by hardware confidentiality onto virtual machines.